Declinations and earthquakes

 Because of declination large volumes of water are carried between the hemispheres, causing the currents.
 These currents influence surface winds and cause waves.
-The winds and waves influence the formation of pressure zones, as high pressure always tends to transition to low pressure.
+The winds and waves influence the formation of pressure zones, as high pressure always dominates over low pressure.
+Just think of a coke bottle shaken then uncorked.
+If low pressure dominated the liquid would say in the bottle.
 Change of hemispheres by the moon brings change in barometric pressures.

 There is also an inclination of the moon, which is a hopping from side to side of the ecliptic, or plane of rotation around the earth.
 The node is when the moon crosses the middle of this plane.
 Eclipses can only occur at times of full or new moons on the node positions.

 Over 18.5 years a cycle from maximum to minimum declination point and back again is reached.
 The node precesses through this period.
 This has a gross effect on barometric pressures.